 - PS’ own impact: your retail execution should actually end up changing shopper behaviour towards your products – and therefore it will come back to you having to understand these new behaviours, redefining your Perfect Store, etc.

-Using machine learning technologies will help you in that process: trying to detect signals and understand correlations across thousands of stores using traditional methods can easily become an analytical nightmare.
+For big brands, trying to detect signals and understand correlations across thousands of stores using traditional methods can easily become an analytical nightmare: using data science and machine learning technologies will help.

 How to implement your Perfect Store strategy

-Most often, the definition of the Perfect Store itself is co-owned by the heads of category management, consumer insights and go-to-market teams.
-Once they have agreed on the definition, they would also have to formulate clear execution guidelines for it to become a reality.
+Once you have agreed on the definition of your Perfect Store, you would have to formulate clear execution guidelines for it to become a reality.

-If you are part of this process there are 2 routes to impact in-store conditions that must be taken into account:
+2 routes to impact in-store conditions must be taken into account:

-- HQ influence = how you can negotiate with the retailers to have them agree on the standards you wish to set
+- Headquarter influence = how you can negotiate with the retailers at the HQ level to have them agree on your Perfect Store standards

 - Field influence = how your field force can monitor that every store delivers the standards that have been agreed on at the HQ level, and negotiate locally for all those store that have not